Showing posts with label Keto. Show all posts

 Keto Dairy Free Savory Crepes With Almond Flour#AlphabetChallenge

-I love crepes for breakfasts, so I made these large crepes for me to enjoy.
-These crepes are dairy free, these we good to enjoy with sugar free jam.
+I love crepes for breakfast, so I made these large crepes for me to enjoy.
+These crepes are dairy free, these are good to enjoy with sugar free jam.

 Cup Measurement = 250ml